An explanation of Mondrian's oeuvre by Michael Sciam

 Checkerboard with Dark Colors, Diagram

-This is why I consider the Checkerboard with Dark Colors as an intermediary stage between Checkerboard with Light Colors and Compositions B and Composition C.
+This is why I consider the Checkerboard with Dark Colors as an intermediary stage between Checkerboard with Light Colors, Compositions B and Composition C.

 When van Doesburg talked to Mondrian about founding an art magazine, Mondrian was initially reluctant.
 He thought that the times were not ripe, that Doesburg should be satisfied with a column in a small newspaper and that the spread of new ideas could only go slowly, gradually.
 Nevertheless, van Doesburg’s entrepreneurial spirit won out and in October 1917 the first issue of De Stijl was published.